galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 - How to analyse and visualise ATAC-Seq data?
 objectives:
 - Apply appropriate analysis and quality control steps for ATAC-Seq
-- Visualise coverage and peaks for specific regions
+- Generate a heatmap of transcription start site accessibility
-- Generate a heatmap of transcription start sites
+- Visualise peaks for specific regions
 time_estimation: 3h
 key_points:
 - ATAC-Seq can be used to identify accessible gene promoters and enhancers